Last Updated on July 26, 2022 by Michelle Ball

 Student Discipline Based on Cell Phone Use

-There are multiple discipline codes that can involve cell phones, but if discipline is strictly for breaking the cell phone use rules, likely the breach would be for “disruption” or “defiance.”
+There are multiple discipline codes that can involve cell phones.
+If a student is disciplined for breaking the cell phone rules, likely the breach would be for “disruption” or “defiance.”
 In both public and charter schools, students cannot be suspended through eighth grade for disruption or defiance, and cannot be expelled in any case for such breaches.

-Student expulsion lawyer Michelle Ball helps students with all levels of student discipline from detention to suspension to expulsion appeals and ensuring punishment is legal.
-As a Sacramento student attorney Michelle may assist throughout California from Folsom to Weed to Elk Grove the Bay Area, Palm Springs and beyond.
+Student lawyer Michelle Ball helps students with all levels of student discipline from detention to suspension to expulsion appeals and ensuring punishment is legal.
+As a Sacramento education attorney Michelle may assist throughout California from Folsom to Weed to Elk Grove the Bay Area, Palm Springs and beyond.